 Best Ultralight Frame: Exo Mountain Gear K3 Spyder Frame

-Exo takes a unique approach to its frame packs using a standardized frame system from superlight and strong titanium.
+Exo takes a unique approach to its frame packs using a standardized frame system from strong, superlight titanium.
 And the brand nails it with this system.
 Its K2 series was the absolute favorite pack of GearJunkie contributor Will Jenkins, a serious hunter with significant gear experience.

 “This pack strikes a perfect balance, rigidly carrying a heavy load but still allowing you to move around comfortably,” Jenkins said.
 “It keeps the load close to your body and situated comfortably on your hips.”

 This is a high-end pack.
-The frame alone costs $375, and a complete system ranges from $500 to $575 depending on the size of the frame and pack selected.
+The frame alone costs $375, and a complete system ranges from $500 to $575 depending on the size of the frame and packs selected.

-At $280, the Badlands 2200 Hunting Pack gets high marks for durability and hunting-specific design at a reasonable price.
+At $400, the Badlands 2200 Hunting Pack gets high marks for durability and hunting-specific design.
 With hundreds of user reviews, most are five stars.

 After the kill, the built-in meat shelf supports big loads to haul out elk quarters.
-It’s also blaze-orange, a small bit of added safety but the kind of detail hunters appreciate.
+It’s also available in blaze orange, a small bit of added safety but the kind of detail hunters appreciate.

 Badlands also released its Vario system last year, another modular approach to developing a series of packs for one frame.
-GearJunkie contributor Jace Bauserman tested the Vario system and really liked it (read more here).
+GearJunkie contributor Jace Bauserman tested the Vario system and really liked it.
 From base frame to daypack to big ol’ multiday, Badlands has it all.